JasonLocklin/Dissertation/outline.md

 course of training, inducing hypometria or hypermetria of saccades, even later, in the absense of further target purturbations.
-Most saccadic adaptation research involves only one type, but experiments comparing the two have found important differences in both the neural structure and behavioral presentation of the two types of adaptation [tk select from below paragraphs].
+Most saccadic adaptation research involves only one type, but experiments comparing the two have found  that saccadic augmentation and reduction may involve distinct, or at least partially destinct, mechanisms, exhibit different behavioral characteristics, and serve somewhat different functions [@Catz2008, @Golla2008, @Hernandez2008,
+@Panouillères2009, @Panouillères2012].

+@Panouillères2009 adapted participants either forward or backward, and had them perform antisaccades toward the adapted location.
+While most participants adapted to their assigned conditions (5 of 19 in the forward did not),

+ TODO: describe,
+and supporting that idea, @Panouillères2012 performed a TMS study that...

+The population response of Purkinje cells in the cerebellum seems to encode or influence the duration of normal and gain-increased saccades, but not gain-decreased saccades[@Catz2008].

 [Why?
 Shortening is fatigue and may be special] There are a variety of reasons for oculomotor systems to become more error-prone.
 One